simon622/mqtt-sn/README.md

 This is an ongoing piece of work which we hope to formalise and conclude in 2021.

 ### Project Goals
-Noteable open-source works already exists for various MQTT and MQTT-SN components, the mains ones of note are listed below; many fall under the eclipse PAHO project.
+Notable open-source works already exists for various MQTT and MQTT-SN components, the main ones of note are listed below; many fall under the eclipse PAHO project.
 The work by **Ian Craggs** et al on the MQTT-SN Java gateway set out the wire transport implementation and a reference transparent gateway.
 That is a gateway which connects a client to a broker side socket and mediates the access.
 My goal of this project and its work are that it should provide an open-source **aggregating gateway** implementation, and should implement the wire messages such that the next interation of MQTT-sn can be demonstrated using this project.

 ### MQTT / MQTT-SN differences
 The SN variant of MQTT is an expression of the protocol using smaller messages, and an optimised message lifecycle.
 All the features of a core MQTT broker are available to the SN clients, with the gateway implementation hiding the complexities of the protocol using various multiplexing techniques.
 An SN client has no need of a TCP/IP connection to a broker, and can choose to any transport layer; for example UDP, BLE, Zigbee etc.